mjt-books/python-book/chapters/chapter-1.md

 Finally, there is the cost of *your* time and your team’s complexity budget.
 Techniques like quantization, model parallelism, or aggressive pipeline optimizations can deliver big wins, but they also introduce more moving parts, more code paths, and more failure modes.
 Often, the best first step is to use simple, well-understood patterns—good batching, decent input pipelines, basic profiling—and only reach for advanced tricks when profiling says you must.

 Throughout this book, we’ll keep these trade-offs in view.
 When we introduce a new optimization or hardware setup, we’ll ask: what performance does it buy, what does it cost in money and energy, and how much extra complexity does it add?
 The goal is not to make everything as fast as possible, but to make it fast *enough* for your constraints, with a clear understanding of what you’re paying for.
+You can treat this section as a checklist when you design or review an experiment: throughput, memory, cost, energy, and complexity should all have explicit owners.
+Later chapters will revisit the same axes so you can compare “before” and “after” configurations in a structured way.

 ## Quick setup: verifying device availability and drivers